yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

   client = CloudClient(username='yuwe', project_id='622084628')

-In this example, we first import the ``CloudClient`` object.
-Then, using our username and the ID of the project we want to connect to, we create a new ``CloudClient`` object named client.
-The project id `622084628 <https://scratch.mit.edu/projects/622084628/>`_ is a basic test project.
+In this example, the ``CloudClient`` object is imported.
+Then, a new ``CloudClient`` object is created using using a username and a project ID.
+The project id `622084628 <https://scratch.mit.edu/projects/622084628/>`_ is a basic test project for this library.

 .. warning::
   ``CloudClient`` objects will only connect to projects that have cloud variables.
 If a project does not have any cloud variables, a ``MissingCloudVariable`` exception will be raised.

-Next, we're going to specify some events. scratchcloud uses python decorators to define all event-based interactions.
+The following code shows how to create events. scratchcloud uses python decorators to define all event-based API interactions.

 .. code-block:: python
-  :emphasize-lines: 1, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15
+  :emphasize-lines: 1, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 17
+  :linenos:

   from scratchcloud import CloudClient, CloudChange